 - Treatment history

-Relevant physical examination then carried out in the right perspective as suggested by a focused history is very helpful.
-Assessment of hydration status forms the heart of physical examination in pediatric diarrhea.
+The relevant physical examination can then be carried out in the right perspective as suggested by a focused history is very helpful.
+The assessment of hydration status forms the heart of a physical examination in pediatric diarrhea.

-In children, the signs and symptoms of dehydration are not always lod and clear.
+In children, the signs and symptoms of dehydration are not always loud and clear.
 A simplified grading of dehydration status based on clinical acumen is as follows:

 |Degree of dehydration|